valdeezzee/project_template/README.md

 ## Research Methods

+We will be using Unity3d to create a virtual enviroment where a user can run tests taken from Southampton Hand Assessment Procedure (SHAP).
+In unity there are plugins to easily implement vr support and also plugins for the myo band.
+We will import hand assets and then modify their animations to match up with the different gestures the myo band is able to detect.
+Models will be created for the user to interact with and be able to perform the SHAP tests.

+For each SHAP test there will be tasks.
+We will measure a users performance by time of complete of each test.
+We will also collect completion times of each task, gender and age.
+With collecting completion time, we will compare those numbers with the represented virtual limb variables.
+Some of those variable are going to be: just a hand, hand w/forearm, skin color, gender, glove, no glove.

 We want to be able to know the pain level a patient is expriencing before and after they are inside the virtual reality environment.
 We will be using a Short-Form McGill Pain Questionnaire, Visual Analog Scale (VAS) and the Wong-Baker FACES pain scale, to see if there is any changes in pain.

 • McGill Pain Questionnaire: https://www.physio-pedia.com/Short-form_McGill_Pain_Questionnaire